 - Avoid sunbathing.
 Look for areas that are shaded or covered instead of sitting in the direct sun.

 - Wear loose, long-sleeved cotton tops and pants.
 These help keep your child covered and cool during the day.
 Cotton and linen are the best materials for staying cool.

 Certain medications may cause skin to become more sensitive to sunlight.
 Talk to your doctor or pharmacist for more information.

 - Too much sun exposure can cause sunburns and long-term skin damage, including early aging of the skin and cancer.

-- Your child should not use tanning beds.
+- Your child or teenager should not use tanning beds.